xmengkinaxis/CPP/System Design Interview Checklist.md

 - “We’ve discussed the design.
 To evaluate: we need to ensure scalability via partitioning/sharding, availability via replication, security via authentication and rate limiting, monitoring for performance, and awareness of bottlenecks.”
 - Just naming the categories (without deep-diving into each) usually takes 2 minutes and leaves a strong impression.

 # 8 Trade-off

-Got it 👍 I’ll help you clean this part up: correct grammar, reorganize flow, and keep the content structured but concise so it’s easier to recall during an interview.

-Here’s the revised version of your **Trade-offs** note:

----

-# 8. Trade-offs
+- Definition
+  - When choose one solution, gain some advantages but also accept some disadvantages, compared to another solution.
+  - It’s not just pros/cons in isolation, but rather what to give up in order to get something else, and why that decision fits the requirements.
+  - The “trade-off” here isn’t just listing pros/cons, but showing the reasoning: Why one matters more in context of the requirements.

-### Goal
+- Goal

-Every design choice comes with trade-offs.
+  - Every design choice comes with trade-offs.
 The goal is to choose the solution whose trade-offs do not severely impact the **most important requirements** of the system.

-### Steps
+- Steps
   1. Explore alternative solutions.
   2. Identify and explain their major trade-offs.
   3. Make informed decisions to balance those trade-offs against requirements.

-### Considerations

-Trade-offs should be evaluated in the context of:
+- Considerations： Trade-offs should be evaluated in the context of:

-* User needs
+  - User needs
-* Business goals
+  - Business goals
-* Resource limitations
+  - Resource limitations
-* Conflicting requirements
+  - Conflicting requirements
-* Design constraints
+  - Design constraints
-* Prioritized use cases
+  - Prioritized use cases

----
+- How to Think About Trade-offs (Interview Framework): Whenever you discuss a design choice, ask:
+  - Performance – Does it make things faster?
+Does it increase latency?
+  - Scalability – Can it handle more users/data easily?
+  - Reliability – Does it risk downtime or data loss?
+  - Complexity – Is it harder to build/maintain?
+  - Cost – Does it need more servers, more storage, higher $$$?
+  - Security / Privacy – Does it leak data or make guessing easier?
+  - Every trade-off is some balance among these dimensions.

+- when the step says: **“Identify and explain their major trade-offs”**, what the interviewer expects is:
+  - Show you know there’s **no perfect solution**.
+  - Show you can **compare alternatives in terms of the 5–6 dimensions above**.
+  - Show you can **decide based on requirements, not just list pros/cons**.

+- Trade-off Checklist for System Design Interviews: Whenever you compare two (or more) design choices, walk through these dimensions:
+  - **Performance**
+    - ✅ Does this reduce latency? (speed of one request)
+    - ✅ Does this improve throughput? (number of requests per second)
+    - ⚠️ Does it create new bottlenecks?

+  - **Scalability**
+    - ✅ How well does it handle growth in users/data?
+    - ✅ Is horizontal scaling (adding machines) easy or hard?
+    - ⚠️ Will it require complex sharding or partitioning?

+  - **Reliability & Availability**
+    - ✅ Does this design avoid single points of failure?
+    - ✅ Can it survive machine crashes or network failures?
+    - ⚠️ How much replication is needed?

+  - **Consistency**
+    - ✅ Do we get strong consistency (always correct data)?
+    - ✅ Or eventual consistency (faster, but may be stale)?
+    - ⚠️ Which matters more for this system’s requirements?

+  - **Complexity**
+    - ✅ Is it easy to implement and maintain?
+    - ✅ Do engineers/operators need deep expertise to manage it?
+    - ⚠️ Does it add operational burden (e.g., more moving parts)?

+  - **Cost**
+    - ✅ Does it save infra cost (CPU, memory, storage)?
+    - ⚠️ Does it require expensive infra (SSD, GPU, lots of servers)?
+    - ⚠️ Does it increase developer/Ops cost?

+  - **Security / Privacy**
+    - ✅ Does it prevent abuse (guessable IDs, spam, fraud)?
+    - ✅ Does it align with compliance/regulations (GDPR, HIPAA)?
+    - ⚠️ Any risks of exposing sensitive data?

+- Example Use (Quick 30-second answer in interview): **Q:** Should we use SQL or NoSQL for storing user profiles?
+  - **Answer (using checklist):**
+    - **Performance:** SQL gives strong query flexibility; NoSQL gives faster writes at scale.
+    - **Scalability:** NoSQL scales horizontally more easily.
+SQL requires sharding earlier.
+    - **Reliability:** Both can be made highly available, but SQL has mature replication.
+    - **Consistency:** SQL = strong consistency; NoSQL = eventual consistency by default.
+    - **Complexity:** SQL is simpler for structured data and joins; NoSQL is better for unstructured/large scale.
+    - **Cost:** At small scale SQL is cheaper; at huge scale NoSQL may reduce infra cost.
+    - **Security:** Both support security, but SQL tends to have more built-in features.
+  - **Decision:** If we expect **billions of users and simple profile schema**, lean toward **NoSQL**.
+If we need **complex queries + strong consistency**, lean toward **SQL**.
+  - This way, you don’t just say “SQL is consistent, NoSQL is scalable.”
+You show you can **evaluate trade-offs systematically** and **tie them back to requirements**.

 ## 8.1 Common Trade-offs

-* **Consistency vs Availability**
+- **Consistency vs Availability**

-  * Strong consistency reduces availability; prioritizing availability often leads to eventual consistency.
+  - Strong consistency reduces availability; prioritizing availability often leads to eventual consistency.
-  * Example: WhatsApp may prioritize consistency over availability in message delivery.
+  - Example: WhatsApp may prioritize consistency over availability in message delivery.

-* **Performance vs Scalability**
+- **Performance vs Scalability**

-  * Complex data structures improve performance but may limit scalability.
+  - Complex data structures improve performance but may limit scalability.

-* **Data Integrity vs Performance**
+- **Data Integrity vs Performance**

-  * Strong constraints ensure integrity but slow down write-heavy systems.
+  - Strong constraints ensure integrity but slow down write-heavy systems.

-* **Short-Term vs Long-Term Goals**
+- **Short-Term vs Long-Term Goals**

-  * Quick solutions may create technical debt; sustainable solutions may delay delivery.
+  - Quick solutions may create technical debt; sustainable solutions may delay delivery.

-* **Reliability vs Cost**
+- **Reliability vs Cost**

-  * More replicas improve reliability but increase infrastructure cost.
+  - More replicas improve reliability but increase infrastructure cost.

-* **Security vs Usability**
+- **Security vs Usability**

-  * Stricter security makes user experience less convenient.
+  - Stricter security makes user experience less convenient.

-* **Security vs Latency**
+- **Security vs Latency**

-  * Encryption adds latency; WhatsApp prioritizes security over minimal latency.
+  - Encryption adds latency; WhatsApp prioritizes security over minimal latency.

-* **Monolithic vs Microservices**
+- **Monolithic vs Microservices**

-  * Monolithic: simpler, faster to build, but harder to scale/fault isolate.
+  - Monolithic: simpler, faster to build, but harder to scale/fault isolate.
-  * Microservices: scalable and fault-tolerant, but complex in deployment and communication.
+  - Microservices: scalable and fault-tolerant, but complex in deployment and communication.

-* **Real-time vs Batch Processing**
+- **Real-time vs Batch Processing**

-  * Real-time is immediate but costly; batch is cheaper but delayed.
+  - Real-time is immediate but costly; batch is cheaper but delayed.

-* **Normalization vs Denormalization**
+- **Normalization vs Denormalization**

-  * Normalization reduces redundancy but slows some queries.
+  - Normalization reduces redundancy but slows some queries.
-  * Denormalization speeds queries but risks inconsistency.
+  - Denormalization speeds queries but risks inconsistency.

-* **Caching vs Freshness**
+- **Caching vs Freshness**

-  * Cache improves speed but risks stale data.
+  - Cache improves speed but risks stale data.

-* **Centralized vs Decentralized Control**
+- **Centralized vs Decentralized Control**

-  * Centralization simplifies management but risks single point of failure.
+  - Centralization simplifies management but risks single point of failure.
-  * Decentralization increases resilience but may cause inconsistency.
+  - Decentralization increases resilience but may cause inconsistency.

 ---

 ## 8.2 Partitioning Trade-offs

-* **User ID partitioning**
+- **User ID partitioning**

-  * ✅ Enables user-specific transactions
+  - ✅ Enables user-specific transactions
-  * ❌ Hotspots: one user with heavy activity overloads a partition; all of a user’s data unavailable if their partition fails
+  - ❌ Hotspots: one user with heavy activity overloads a partition; all of a user’s data unavailable if their partition fails

-* **Tweet/Item ID partitioning**
+- **Tweet/Item ID partitioning**

-  * ✅ Evenly distributed across servers (e.g., even/odd ID split)
+  - ✅ Evenly distributed across servers (e.g., even/odd ID split)
-  * ❌ Hard to run batch operations across ranges
+  - ❌ Hard to run batch operations across ranges

-* **Creation Time partitioning**
+- **Creation Time partitioning**

-  * ✅ Supports time-based queries naturally
+  - ✅ Supports time-based queries naturally
-  * ❌ Risk of uneven distribution if traffic spikes at certain times
+  - ❌ Risk of uneven distribution if traffic spikes at certain times

-* **Hybrid (e.g., Tweet ID + Timestamp)**
+- **Hybrid (e.g., Tweet ID + Timestamp)**

-  * ✅ Better distribution and avoids hotspots
+  - ✅ Better distribution and avoids hotspots

-* **Partitioning schemes**: range-based, hash-based, or hybrid
+- **Partitioning schemes**: range-based, hash-based, or hybrid

-* **Database choice**: SQL vs NoSQL (transactional integrity vs horizontal scalability)
+- **Database choice**: SQL vs NoSQL (transactional integrity vs horizontal scalability)

 ---

 ## 8.3 User Connections: HTTP vs WebSocket

-* **HTTP (Polling)**
+- **HTTP (Polling)**

-  * Short/long polling: client repeatedly asks for updates.
+  - Short/long polling: client repeatedly asks for updates.
-  * ❌ Delays, bandwidth waste, higher server load.
+  - ❌ Delays, bandwidth waste, higher server load.

-* **WebSocket**
+- **WebSocket**

-  * Persistent, bidirectional connection.
+  - Persistent, bidirectional connection.
-  * ✅ Real-time updates with lower overhead.
+  - ✅ Real-time updates with lower overhead.
-  * ❌ Requires more server resources per connection.
+  - ❌ Requires more server resources per connection.

 ---

 ## 8.4 CDN: Push vs Pull

-* **Pull CDN**
+- **Pull CDN**

-  * Content fetched from origin on first request; cached afterward.
+  - Content fetched from origin on first request; cached afterward.
-  * ✅ Simpler to configure, less storage needed.
+  - ✅ Simpler to configure, less storage needed.
-  * ✅ Better for dynamic/frequently updated content.
+  - ✅ Better for dynamic/frequently updated content.
-  * ❌ First request is slower.
+  - ❌ First request is slower.

-* **Push CDN**
+- **Push CDN**

-  * Content preloaded into CDN nodes.
+  - Content preloaded into CDN nodes.
-  * ✅ Faster for static content, fewer cache misses.
+  - ✅ Faster for static content, fewer cache misses.
-  * ❌ Requires more replicas and storage, manual upload/config.
+  - ❌ Requires more replicas and storage, manual upload/config.

-* **Rule of thumb**:
+- **Rule of thumb**:

-  * Heavy traffic → Pull CDN
+  - Heavy traffic → Pull CDN
-  * Low/medium traffic or static content → Push CDN
+  - Low/medium traffic or static content → Push CDN

 ---

 ## 8.5 Newsfeed: Push vs Pull (Fanout Models)

-* **Push (Fanout-on-Write)**
+- **Push (Fanout-on-Write)**

-  * Posts are pushed to all followers immediately.
+  - Posts are pushed to all followers immediately.
-  * ✅ Real-time updates.
+  - ✅ Real-time updates.
-  * ❌ Not scalable for celebrities with millions of followers.
+  - ❌ Not scalable for celebrities with millions of followers.

-* **Pull (Fanout-on-Load)**
+- **Pull (Fanout-on-Load)**

-  * Posts are fetched when a user loads their feed.
+  - Posts are fetched when a user loads their feed.
-  * ✅ Scales better for high-fanout users.
+  - ✅ Scales better for high-fanout users.
-  * ❌ Feeds may be stale; wasted queries when no updates exist.
+  - ❌ Feeds may be stale; wasted queries when no updates exist.

-* **Hybrid**
+- **Hybrid**

-  * Push updates for most users.
+  - Push updates for most users.
-  * Pull for high-fanout users or when updates are frequent.
+  - Pull for high-fanout users or when updates are frequent.
-  * Sometimes: push notifications → pull feed content.
+  - Sometimes: push notifications → pull feed content.

 ---